← Back to Home

 Protects against: Prompt injection & jailbreaks

-Semantic scoring engine with 13 weighted pattern categories, typoglycemia detection for scrambled-letter evasion, and code-block exclusion to avoid false positives.
+A semantic scoring engine weighs jailbreak phrasing, role markers, dangerous commands, secret formats, prompt-extraction and credential-logging attempts.
+Typoglycemia detection catches scrambled-letter evasion; code-block exclusion avoids false positives.
 Three risk levels (low/medium/high) with configurable actions: pass, warn, reinforce, or block.

 2